charlieporth1/Mobile-Flashcard-app-React-Native/README.md

 This is a bare bones app
 # Running
 You need expo for this project
-To get Expo `yarn install -g expo-cli`
+To get Expo `npm install -g react-native || yarn add global react-native`

 ios `yarn run ios`
 Android `yarn run android`